DaSilvaSediCClim/Quarto-Cyclostratigraphy-Courses/README.md

     Part 05 - Astrochron Advanved techniques (Meyers 2014) - more advanced techniques in astrochron (ASM, eha, TimeOpt, etc.).

-You can either open the html file and copy each window into R (there is a copy past button), but the easiest might be to open the Quarto (.qmd) file into R and then you can run each chunck directly into R.
+The repository includes multiples files, you would need mostly the .html or .qmd files.
+You can either open the html files on your browser and copy each code chunck into R (there is a copy past button for each code chunck), or you can directly open the Quarto (.qmd) file into RStudio and then you can run each chunck directly into R.

 How to install R and RStudio ?

 It is important to have the latest version of R, so please upgrade if you have an older version.